robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 __ http://docs.python.org/library/functions.html#func-range

-Similarly as other `FOR` loops, the `FOR-IN-RANGE` loop starts with `FOR` and the loop variable is in the next cell.
+Similarly as other `FOR` loops, the `FOR-IN-RANGE` loop starts with `FOR` that is followed by a loop variable.
 In this format there can be only one loop variable and it contains the current loop index.
-The next cell must contain `IN RANGE` (case-sensitive) and the subsequent cells loop limits.
+After the variable there must be `IN RANGE` marker (case-sensitive) that is followed by loop limits.

 In the simplest case, only the upper limit of the loop is specified.
-In this case, loop indexes start from zero and increase by one until, but excluding, the limit.
+In this case, loop indices start from zero and increase by one until, but excluding, the limit.
 It is also possible to give both the start and end limits.
-Then indexes start from the start limit, but increase similarly as in the simple case.
+Then indices start from the start limit, but increase similarly as in the simple case.
 Finally, it is possible to give also the step value that specifies the increment to use.
 If the step is negative, it is used as decrement.